qdu-bioinfo/parallel-meta-suite/README.md

 We strongly recommend that read this manually carefully before use Parallel-Meta Suite.

-# System Requirement and Dependency
+# System requirement and dependency
-## Hardware Requirements
+## Hardware requirements
 PMS only requires a standard computer with sufficient RAM to support the operations defined by a user.
 For typical users, this would be a computer with about 2 GB of RAM.
 For optimal performance, we recommend a computer with the following specs:

 	RAM: 8+ GB
 	CPU: 4+ cores, 3.3+ GHz/core

-## Software Requirements
+## Software requirements

 ### OpenMP